YochevedOfstein/CPP_EX3_Catan/README.md

 ## Class Details
 ### Board
-The class `board.cpp` represents the game board and manages the overall state of the the pieces.
-It includes functionalities to initialize the board, place settlements and roads, and check valid moves.
+The class `board.cpp` manages the overall game board and its components, including tiles, roads and intersections.
+It provides methods to initialize the board, validate and place roads and settlements and building cities.

 **Key Methods:**
 * `initBoard()` - Sets up the initial state of the board, by calling helper functions to initialize thr roads, intersections and tiles: